JumpStartGeorgia/Place-ge-Scraper/README.md

 ## How the scraper works

 There are two main steps involved in scraping ad info and storing it in the database:
   1. Scrape the ad ids -> The scraper goes and finds the ids for ads that have been posted in a certain time period.
 In the process, it saves these ids in the `ads` table, flagging each of them with `has_unscraped_ad_entry`.
-This includes rake tasks such as `rake scraper:scrape_ad_ids_posted_today`.
+This can be done with commands such as `rake scraper:scrape_ad_ids_posted_today`.
   2. Scrape the ad info -> The scraper gets all the ads from the database that are flagged with `has_unscraped_ad_entry`, and then goes and scrapes the data for those ads.
 To do this, run `rake scraper:scrape_ads_flagged_unscraped`.

 ## Scraper task examples